On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Conclusion

 \section{Conclusion}

 We have discussed the absorption of infrared and visible radiation by the negatively charged hydrogen ions H$^{-}$.
-Such an absorption of radiation plays an extremely important role in Solar/Stellar Astrophysics.
-In general, the absorption of infrared and visible radiation by the H$^{-}$ ions is mainly related with the photodetachment of these ions.
+Such an absorption of radiation plays an extremely important role in Solar and stellar astrophysics.
+In general, absorption of infrared and visible radiation by the H$^{-}$ ions is mainly related with the photodetachment of these ions.
 The absorption of radiation by electrons scattered in the field of the neutral hydrogen atom(s) also contributes to the radiation absorbtion coefficient at very large wavelength $\lambda \ge 12,000 \AA$ (infrared radiation).
-The photodetachment cross-section of the H$^{-}$ ion has been determined with the use of highly accurate variational wave functions constructed recently for this ion.
-We explicitly discuss all details important for calculations of the photodetachment cross-section with the use of highly accurate (or truly correlated) wave functions of the three-body H$^{-}$ ion.
-To evaluate the total cross-section of electron scattering in the field of the polarization potential of the neutral H atom we apply the variable phase method.
-The agreement between our cross-sections and results obtained in earlier works for different wavelength can be considered as very good.
+The photodetachment cross-section of the H$^{-}$ ion has been determined with the use of highly accurate variational wave functions constructed for this ion.
+We explicitly discuss all details important in calculations of the photodetachment cross-section with the use of highly accurate (or truly correlated) wave functions of the two-electron (or three-body) H$^{-}$ ion.
+To evaluate the total cross-section of electron scattering in the field of the polarization potential of the neutral H atom we propose to apply the variable phase method.